 We want our students to be in school.
-The reasons are obvious.
 There is no substitution for being in class, but we understand that absences happen.
 The attendance expectations for LCA are as follows:

 - 1. Students are expected to attend every class, every day, for the full time allotted.
 This includes Chapels, assemblies, and Legacy Period. - 2.
 LCA has a closed campus.
-Students are not allowed to leave the campus during the school day without school permission. - 3.
-Some seniors may have a free hour during the school day.
+Students are not allowed to leave the campus during the school day without school permission.

+- 3. Some seniors may have a free hour during the school day.
 If this free hour is 1st hour, the student does not have to be in school until 2nd hour.
-If the free hour is the last hour of the day (7th hour Monday, Tuesday, Thursday or Friday and 6th hour on Wednesday), the student may leave early with written parent approval.
-If the parent is allowing the student to leave early every day, they must send a written approval to the Health Office.
+If the free hour is the last hour of the day, the student may leave early with written parent approval.
+If the parent is allowing the student to leave early every day, they must send a written approval to the School Office.
 If a senior has an after-school activity, they should not leave early (ie, go home or to the store and then come back).
-If the free hour is not 1st or 7th hour, the student must be in school during his/her free hour.
+If the free hour is not 1st or 4th hour, the student must be in school during his/her free hour.
 Seniors must attend Chapel. - 4.
-Students must sign in and out at the Health Office when coming to or leaving from school between 7:40 and 2:10.
+Students must sign in and out at the School Office when coming to or leaving from school between 7:40 and 2:10.
 This includes seniors that have the first or last period of the day free. - 5.
 Students who become ill during the day must visit the Health Office before signing out to go home.
 The Health Office will make the necessary calls to excuse a sick student to go home. - 6.
 A student who has been absent due to illness is required to be in class during the last half of the day (11:00 am through the end of the day) to be able to participate in extracurricular events, including practices, games, and performances.